coroutine-cfop/cfop/vulnerable-serenityos/README.md

 We strongly recommend not using WSL for the evaluation, as we found some buggy behaviour when using it.

-At any point during the evaluation (in your own machine, in our testing machine, and finally inside the Ladybird docker), it is possible to run the command ```xeyes``` to test if the X11 forwarding works correctly.
+At any point during the evaluation (in your own machine, in the remote machine, and finally inside the Ladybird docker), it is possible to run the command ```xeyes``` to test if the X11 forwarding works correctly.